ElVit/hassio-addons/lftp-diy/DOCS.md

 When true, lftp will continue a mirror job if possible.
 That means that during a sync jobs already downloaded files will not be re-downladed.

+### Option: `dry_run`

+When true, lftp will not copy any files but only write the commands to the log.
+Usefull to just check which files will be copied.

 ### Option: `script_file`